zchee/golang-wiki/Modules.md

 * Ensure your `go.sum` file is committed along with your `go.mod` file.
 See [FAQ below](https://github.com/golang/go/wiki/Modules#should-i-commit-my-gosum-file-as-well-as-my-gomod-file) for more details and rationale.

-Your new module release becomes available to consumers once you push the new release tags.

 ### Releasing Modules (v2 or Higher)

 If you are releasing a v2 or higher module, please first review the discussion in the ["Semantic Import Versioning" ](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) section above, which includes why major versions are included in the module path and import path for v2+ modules, as well as how Go versions 1.9.7+ and 1.10.3+ have been updated to simplify that transition.